evo-company/hiku/docs/subgraph.rst

 ``S.this`` is a special case, it refers to the low-level counterpart of the current node.
-So ``S.this.name`` :sup:`[15]` is a ``name`` field of the ``character`` node from the low-level graph.
+So ``S.this.name`` :sup:`[15]` is a ``name`` field of the ``Character`` node from the low-level graph.
 As you can see, to expose low-level fields in the high-level node without modification, you just need to refer them using symbols with their names.